objectiv/objectiv.io/blog/2022-06-09 Release predict user behavior.md

 ## Introducing: Release Office Hours
-If you have any questions about this release or anything else, or if you just want to say 'Hi!' to team Objectiv, we now have [Release Office Hours][release-office-hours] every Thursday that you can freely dial in to.
+If you have any questions about this release or anything else, or if you just want to say 'Hi!' to team Objectiv, we now have [Release Office Hours][release-office-hours] every Thursday at 4pm CET, 10am EST that you can freely dial in to.
 If you're in a timezone that doesn’t fit well, just ping us on <JoinSlackLink linkText="Slack" /> and we'll send over an invite for a better moment.

 [Join the open office hours][release-office-hours]